HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_contentsource_api.md

 To see which content source types are available and can be used, call the `/dx/api/search/v2/contentsourcetypes` endpoint with a `GET` request.

-The response of the API call looks similar to the following sample:
+The response of the API call is similar to the following example:

 **Response:**